Ilan is a huge fan of anime and video games since he can remember himself. He is also an aspiring author who wishes to write fantasy novels.

 And then you have J. Michael Tatum and Jessica Calvello doing stellar jobs as Erwin and Hange, Phil Parson’s joyous performance as Kenny, Robert McCollum’s emotional work as Reiner and Jason Liebrecht as the enigmatic Zeke.
 Also rather surprisingly, David Matranga is the one to dominate scenes as Bertholdt.

 Attack on Titan S3 is one of the greatest anime sequels ever made, which is almost unheard of when it comes to already-rare third seasons.
 It takes everything introduced and established over the course of the previous two seasons and nearly perfects it, with its own unique flavor to boot.
 It tells two distinctive yet equally unforgettable sagas filled with intrigue and tension while multiple plot points and character arcs dating back to its 2013 beginnings finally get payed-off in a big, explosive way that seamlessly connects to the larger story.

 There is simply so much quality and talent poured into this season, from its restless story to its bold direction, that even its few flaws don't dare to stand in its way.
-Attack on Titan S3 turns its world upside down, shakes it down to its very core and mutates into a new show with such a well thought-out writing and clever foreshadowing that presents a whole new layer of possibilities.
-Quite frankly, Attack on Titan S3 has it all: an ever-evolving setting, compelling characters, stellar action scenes and an intelligent, jaw-dropping story that doesn't shy away from risky plotlines - unlocking its long-awaited potential to the fullest.
+Attack on Titan S3 turns its world upside down, shakes it down to its very core, and mutates into a new show with such well-thought-out writing and clever foreshadowing that presents a whole new layer of possibilities.
+Quite frankly, Attack on Titan S3 has it all: an ever-evolving setting, compelling characters, stellar action scenes, and an intelligent, jaw-dropping story that doesn't shy away from risky plotlines—unlocking its long-awaited potential to the fullest.

 - Writing: Intelligent story that ties everything up beautifully with satisfying build-up.